Vienna

 Once it's getting close to our check-in time, we'll make our way together back to the train station to pick up our luggage, and then to our accommodations.

-We will likely be tired and feel a bit grubby after a long flight and a day of walking.
+We will likely be tired and feel a bit grubby after a long flight and a few hours of walking.
 Once we are checked in, we'll take some time for a rest, but we'll also want to be careful to work on getting ourselves accustomed to the new time zone.
 Here is a routine we have found helpful when we’ve had early morning arrivals:

 Have a nap, but set an alarm for between 5:00-5:30 pm, to give yourself a nap of about an hour and a half, tops.
 When that alarm goes, get up.
-Take a shower to refresh yourself, brush your teeth, drink some water (no coffee right now!), and get back outside.
+Take a quick shower to refresh yourself, brush your teeth, drink some water (no coffee right now!), and get back outside.
 This will feel rough, but you’ll perk up enough to get through the evening.

 After supper, we'll go for a walk down Mariahilferstrasse.
 This broad street and some of its side streets are full of shopping opportunities, hosting both major chain stores and small, unique shops.
 Even if you don't want to shop, I recommend walking for as long as your energy will carry you.
 Then we'll head back to our accommodations and get ready for bed.
 Our rule has been to stay up until at least 9:00 or 9:30 on the first night.
 Even with an afternoon nap, you should be tired enough to sleep pretty well through the night, which is the key to getting over jet lag as quickly as possible.
 You might wake up at a weird time, but do your best to relax yourself back to sleep until a reasonable waking hour.